ermlikeyeah/ermlikeyeah.github.io/_posts/2020-02-01-run-note-2020-january.markdown

 layout: post
 title: Run note for January 2020
 date: '2020-02-01 08:45:00'
-tags: [running, run notes, run notes 2020]
+tags: [running, run notes, run notes 2020, month note]
 ---
 ### What did I set out to do in January?